Clubhouse With No Mayo And No Bones.

 I was in a different area of the city daily and I was already making regular visits to a couple of other diners within the city.
 Each one like the Bloor and Jane was owned by a Greek guy.
 Johnny would now be joining the ranks with Steve and Nick in the preparation of my daily culinary morning habit.
 In the beginning what I liked best about the Bloor and Jane was the free newspapers and the bottomless refills on the coffee.
 The breakfasts were all pretty much the same and they were all around the same price.

 However, I always needed to have a Toronto Sun paper to look at while eating my breakfast.
-Part of my daily ritual was to buy the Sun paper, but it was like throwing money away because it always ended up in the garbage.
-At the Bloor and Jane I would no longer be throwing my money away.
+Part of my daily ritual was to buy the Sun paper, but it was like throwing money away because it always ended up getting thrown in the garbage.
+By eating at the Bloor and Jane I would no longer be throwing my money away.
 I liked the Sun not just for the Sunshine Girl on page three but for the in depth sports coverage.
-The Sun was also a smaller paper and a lot less cumbersome than the Toronto Star, so it was easier to read while eating.
+The Sun was also a smaller paper and a lot less cumbersome than the Toronto Star, so it was much easier to read while eating.
 Although to be truthful the Toronto Sun was nothing more than an ad infested tabloid rag of a paper.
 For the most part it was written in such a way as to attract readers with not much in the way of literary skills.
-It was the perfect paper for any sports fanatic Neanderthal.

 Over the years I walked through the front doors of the Bloor and Jane Restaurant a couple thousand times.
 Johnny was there every single time watching his business thrive and I can only remember once Johnny not being there.
 It was the week when he went back to Greece for his mother’s funeral.
 There was very little staff turnover throughout the years mostly because there was very little staff.
 All the staff was Greek and they were all friends of Johnny.
 Christina worked the early mornings waiting on tables.
 Maria who always looked twenty years younger than her actual age worked the lunch crowd up until closing at 3 pm.
 Tommy who always looked twenty years older than his age was Maria’s husband and cook.
 He helped Johnny in preparing the lunch orders when it got busy.